-Where an appeal is determined by a Tribunal of three (either at a public hearing or by written representations) the decision rests with the two Ordinary Members.
 The Tribunal will always make its decisions in private.
-The Professional Member assists and advises the other members on the application of planning policy and its interpretation and he/she does not have an "original vote".
+Where an appeal is determined by a Tribunal of three (either at a public hearing or by written representations) the two Ordinary Members will make the decision as the role of the Professional Member is to advise on planning policy and its interpretation and he/she does not have an "original vote".
+If the two Ordinary Members reach different decisions, the Professional Member has a casting vote.